Krew: Early life

 In 2008, their parents bought a Vietnamese restaurant in Edmonton to support the family.
 Due to the lack of success, the siblings had to work at the restaurant after school.
 When the business was slow sometimes, they found watching YouTube at the restaurant "less miserable."
 However, later on, the restaurant business became a "depressing point in [her] life" due to arguments arising from debt.
 Three years later, they sold the restaurant.
 Their parents owned multiple businesses between 2008 and 2017, the last being a bubble tea shop.
 Apart from working for their parents, Rainbow worked as a cytotechnologist and Gold worked as a barista at Starbucks with an additional job as an accounting clerk to her college that she studied.
 Sometimes they didn't have enough money to pay their bills, so as an "escape from reality," they would use tip money from the restaurant to buy more video games.

 Funneh described herself as a quiet person during her childhood.
 During elementary school, she aspired to become an artist as she loved drawing and kept a sketchbook, with an additional passion for gaming.
-During middle school, she would also record her funny skits with an old digital camera that her parents gave to her, realising the passion she acquired for pursuing creative filmmaking.
+During middle school, she would also record her funny skits with an old digital camera that her parents gave to her, realizing the passion she acquired for pursuing creative filmmaking.
 In high school, she excelled in classes.
 She skipped school "a lot" and had to work at the restaurant if she did.
 After creating her YouTube channel, she would write video scripts in school library at lunchtime when she did go to school.
 She graduated from high school in 2013 and decided to pursue a career in digital media.